What I Need to Know about Incident Reporting

 Exceptions

-Where selection of the immediate supervisor as the investigator is undesirable another selection can be made by choosing an appropriate alternative.
+Where selection of the immediate supervisor as the investigator is undesirable another selection can be made by choosing an appropriate alternative within the report.

-Note: If you have been incorrectly selected as the responsible person to investigate a hazard or incident, or you are unavailable at the time i.e. on leave or overseas, you must notify the reporter of the occurrence and the Safety and Wellbeing Team and advise of the next appropriate responsible person to allow the necessary changes and notifications to be made.
+Note: If you have been incorrectly selected as the responsible person to investigate a hazard or incident, or you are unavailable at the time i.e. on leave or overseas, the system will automatically default to your supervisor and they will receive an email notification.

 How do I use the reporting system?